qubistlabs/jibrel-website-v2/README.md

 We use `scss` [pre-processor](https://sass-lang.com/) with `rscss` [naming convention](http://rscss.io/)

 * each component must be isolated.
 Unique behaviour/appearance in any place and case.
-So we must reset all styles that can be inherited from parent blocks/components (for example, using `all: initial` css property).
+So all styles must be resetted to prevent inheriting from parent blocks/components (for example, using `all: initial` css property).
 * each file with styles must be placed in correspond directory of the component, and then included in main `core.scss`
 * all general things like color, icons must be grouped and placed in separate file
+* main `rscss` points:
+  * name of `component` consists at least two words, words should be splitted with dash
+  * name of `element` consists only one word
+  * name of `variant` consists at least one word, and must be started with dash
+  * `helpers` mustn't be used from `rscss` convention (`scss` `mixins` must be used instead of them)

 ### js